knightking100/hello-worlds/LANGUAGES.md

-Hey, you've found the list of languages.

-Hopefully versioning this should make it a little more mantainable.

-You might be looking for [#1](https://github.com/knightking100/hello-worlds/issues/1)
+List of languages.
+Pick one you like and open a PR.
+Make sure you've read [CONTRIBUTING.md](https://github.com/knightking100/hello-worlds/blob/master/CONTRIBUTING.md#how-to-contribute)

+You can also request a new language to be added to the list, just leave a comment here.

 - [ ] 4th Dimension/4D
 - [ ] 8th